Altarnun and West Moor circular walk

 Particularly in the earlier years of mining, this was typically done in a specialised facility (known as a "blowing house") to which the concentrated tin oxide (known as "black tin") was transported from the mines.
 In Victorian times, reverberatory furnaces using powdered anthracite replaced the charcoal and forced-air furnaces powered by water wheels, and more smelting was done onsite at the mines.

-15. At the end of the wall, bear right to reach a sunken track along the middle of the field.
-Bear right onto this and follow it until it ends in a gate.
+15. At the end of the wall, bear slightly right across the field (diagonally towards the opposite wall) to reach a sunken track along the middle of the field.
+Bear right onto this and follow it until the track forks near a wall on the right, with the stony track bending away to the left and a grassy track continuing ahead along the wall.

 In summer, swallows may swoop past your feet.
 The swallows have learned that sheep (and walkers) disturb insects on the ground.